Welcome to the 2019 Public Health and Preventive Medicine National Review Course!

 Session and topic themes were created from Public Health Agency of Canada core competencies for public health in Canada, the set of minimum competencies for medical officers of health in Canada, and a review of the American College of Preventive Medicine review course syllabus and the Association of Faculties of Medicine of Canada Primer on Population Health.
 Our goal is to ensure all residents are familiar with this core curricula content and have a solid base on which to prepare for their examinations.

-This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of The Royal College of Physicians and Surgeons of Canada, and approved by Queen's University Office of CPD.
-You may claim a maximum of 35.5 Section 1, and 2 Section 3 hours (credits are automatically calculated).
+This event is an Accredited Group Learning Activity (Section 1) and an Accredited Self-Assessment Program (Section 3) as defined by the Maintenance of Certification Program of The Royal College of Physicians and Surgeons of Canada, and approved by Queen's University Office of CPD.
+You may claim a maximum of 34 Section 1 hours, and 2 Section 3 hours (credits are automatically calculated).

 We look forward to seeing you in the fall.
 If you have any questions, please contact us.